 The research and development (R&D) strategy is established as part of the White Paper on Science, Technology and Innovation.
 This document outlines the objectives for R&D and the measures that will be put in place to achieve these goals.
 It aims to increase diversity and accessibility in the R&D sector, improve higher education output and upgrade the research infrastructure.

 The research agenda for transport is established in transport planning documents and strategies.
-There are two key transport planning documents in South Africa:
+Key transport planning documents in South Africa include:

 - White Paper on National Transport Policy: This document sets out the objectives and measures to ensure that the transport system provides equitable and reliable access for all in an economically and environmentally sustainable manner to advance inclusive growth and competitiveness of the country.
 It states that the Government will support research into, the development of, and implementation of appropriate and innovative technologies to meet present needs, as well as to keep pace with rapid development of advanced transportation and information technologies internationally.

 - Green Transport Strategy for South Africa 2018-2050: This planning document lays out the detailed framework for developing a transport system that has reduced greenhouse gas emissions and environmental impact while still maintaining quality service and accessibility.
 To achieve the objectives, transport research will be based upon priority areas such as electric vehicle batteries, biofuels and fuel cells.

 Institutional framework of transport research

 The Department of Science and Innovation holds the responsibility of creating, implementing and managing R&D policy and strategy in South Africa.
 The Department of Transport is responsible for creating transport policy, which is incorporated into transport planning documents.
 It contributes to the transport research agenda by establishing areas of interest.

 - Efficient and integrated transport infrastructure network including rural areas

 - Interoperability and harmonisation of transport infrastructure also in relation to neighbouring countries

 - Transport modelling (general and freight related)